 - Browser and device information, including browser and device type, settings, unique identifiers, version, language settings, and configuration;

 - Webpage that led you to an Adobe website;

 - Search terms entered into a search engine which lead you to an Adobe website;

-- Use and navigation of Services and Software (collected through cookies and similar technologies, or by Adobe servers when you are logged in to the app or website);
+- Use and navigation of Services and Software, including how you interact with Adobe websites (collected through cookies and similar technologies, or by Adobe servers when you are logged in to the app or website);

 The following links provide further information on:

 - Adobe product improvement program [https://www.adobe.com/privacy/apip.html];

 - App Diagnostic and Usage Information FAQ [https://www.adobe.com/privacy/app-usage-info-faq-linkfree.html];

 - Experience Cloud usage information FAQ [https://www.adobe.com/privacy/experience-cloud-usage-info-faq.html];

 - Your privacy choices [https://www.adobe.com/privacy/opt-out.html] regarding how we use this information;